lucas-matt/blog/source/_drafts/microservice-mtg-2.md

 *This post is part of a larger series on the pitfalls, problems and (anti-)patterns commonly encountered whilst adapting and running a microservice style architecture.
 For further entries in this series please check out the following links*:
 * *{% post_link microservice-mtg-1 Part 1: Introduction %}*
-* *{% post_link microservice-mtg-2 Part 2: Decomposition to Microservices %}*
+* *{% post_link microservice-mtg-2 Part 2: Decomposing to Microservices %}*

 ---

 One of the most important problems you'll encounter whilst developing and evolving a microservice architecture is that of dividing up an existing monolith or domain into a number of well defined and decoupled entities.

-So how can we divide and conquer in a sensible and well defined manner.
+So how can we divide and conquer in a sensible manner.
 First let's look at one of the approaches taken by Domain Driven Design - specifically that of *Bounded Contexts*.

 # Bounded Context

+When developing any application you spend much of your time modelling the real world it is meant to serve.
+The terminology that emerges out of this process generally becomes accepted across the development team as a whole.
+These same concepts get encoded as objects with various states and behaviours inside your application.
+This forms the unified domain model for your business.

+However, once our application reaches a certain size it becomes increasingly different to stretch these models to cover all aspects of the business domain.
+For example, an account will likely mean something different to a department meant for billing vs one

 *DDD - bounded context == microservice*
 *service is a business domain*